 Our experienced nursing home abuse lawyers often see cases where abused or neglected elderly patients suffer from sepsis.
 Sepsis symptoms vary depending on whether they are early symptoms or part of a post-sepsis syndrome and can include fever, confusion, fatigue, nausea, vomiting, abdominal pain, rapid heart rate, low blood pressure, and difficulty breathing.
 Additional symptoms can include a high heart rate or weak pulse, disorientation, extreme pain or discomfort, fever, shivering, feeling very cold, and clammy skin.

-Sepsis Symptons in Nursing Homes
+Sepsis Symptoms in Nursing Homes

 Blood poisoning is an old term for sepsis.
-Septicemia or sepsis occurs when bacteria enter the bloodstream, leading to blood poisoning and triggering sepsis.
+Septicemia (or sepsis) occurs when bacteria enter the bloodstream, leading to blood poisoning and triggering sepsis.

 Is Sepsis Contagious?